Today as we focus on continuing to fix your fat fighting hormones, we’re looking at INSULIN.

 LIVER: Increased sugar breakdown and production (aka increased blood glucose levels)

-If insulin signaling is disturbed and insulin is unable to do its job (aka your body is insulin resistant) the result is large amounts of blood sugar that cannot be used.
+If insulin signaling is disturbed can’t do it’s job (a.k.a. insulin resistance), the result is large amounts of blood sugar that cannot be used.

 What happens when your body has blood sugar that can’t be used?